In my last post I outlined the steps necessary to load an .img file so we could get a functional OS on the Orange Pi PC.

 Step 19.

-Resize the Orange Pi partition to fit your SD Card size by using the following command in a terminal: sudo fs_resize After running this command you will be prompted to reboot.
+Resize the Orange Pi partition to fit your SD Card size by using the following command in a terminal:

 After rebooting it is a good idea to update all system package with the package manger